Star Trek (2009 film): Plot

 In 2233, the Federation starship USS Kelvin investigates a "lightning storm" in space.
 A Romulan ship, Narada, emerges from the storm and attacks the Kelvin, then demands that Kelvin's Captain Robau come aboard to negotiate a truce.
 Robau is questioned about the current stardate and an "Ambassador Spock", whom he does not recognize.
 Narada's commander, Nero, kills him, and resumes attacking the Kelvin.
-George Kirk, Kelvin's first officer, orders the ship's personnel, including his pregnant wife Winona, to abandon ship while he pilots the Kelvin on a collision course with Narada.
-Kirk sacrifices his life to ensure Winona's survival as she gives birth to James Tiberius Kirk.
+George Kirk, Kelvin's first officer, orders the ship's personnel, including his pregnant wife Winona, to abandon ship while he pilots the Kelvin on a collision course with Narada, since the Kelvin's autopilot is disabled.
+While Kirk sacrifices his life, Winona gives birth to James Tiberius Kirk.

-Seventeen years later on the planet Vulcan, a young Spock is admitted to the Vulcan Science Academy.
+Twenty-two years later on the planet Vulcan, a young Spock is admitted to the Vulcan Science Academy.
 Realizing that the Academy views his human mother, Amanda, as a "disadvantage", he joins Starfleet instead.
-On Earth, Kirk becomes a reckless but intelligent adult.
-Following a bar fight with Starfleet cadets accompanying Nyota Uhura, Kirk meets Captain Christopher Pike, who encourages him to enlist in Starfleet Academy, where Kirk meets and befriends doctor Leonard McCoy.
+On Earth, following a bar fight with Starfleet cadets accompanying Nyota Uhura, an adult Kirk meets Captain Christopher Pike, who encourages him to enlist in Starfleet Academy.
+There, Kirk meets and befriends doctor Leonard McCoy.
 Three years later, Commander Spock accuses Kirk of cheating during the Kobayashi Maru simulation.
 Kirk argues that cheating was acceptable because the simulation was designed to be unbeatable.
 The disciplinary hearing is interrupted by a distress signal from Vulcan.
 With the primary fleet out of range, the cadets are mobilized.
 McCoy and Kirk board Pike's ship, the Enterprise.

-Realizing that the "lightning storm" observed near Vulcan is similar to the one that occurred when he was born, Kirk convinces Pike that the distress signal is a trap.
-When the Enterprise arrives, they find the fleet destroyed and Narada drilling into Vulcan's core.
+Recognizing that the "lightning storm" observed near Vulcan is similar to the one that occurred when he was born, Kirk convinces Pike that the signal is a trap.
+Arriving, the Enterprise finds the fleet destroyed and Narada drilling into Vulcan's core.
 Narada attacks Enterprise and Pike surrenders, delegating command of the ship to Spock and promoting Kirk to first officer.
 Kirk, Hikaru Sulu, and Chief Engineer Olson perform a space jump onto the drilling platform.
 While Olson is killed mid-jump, Kirk and Sulu disable the drill, but are unable to stop Nero launching "red matter" into Vulcan's core, forming an artificial black hole that destroys Vulcan.
-The Enterprise rescues Spock's father, Sarek, and the high council before the planet's destruction, but Amanda falls to her death before the transporter can lock onto her.
+The Enterprise rescues Spock's father, Sarek, and the high council before Vulcan's destruction, but Amanda falls to her death before the transporter can lock onto her.
 As Narada approaches Earth, Nero tortures Pike to gain access to Earth's defense codes.